Iran Warns no One Can Guarantee Control Of Situation If Israel Invades Gaza - UrduPoint

 Israel has stationed troops and tanks on its UN-patrolled northern border with Lebanon and closed a four kilometre (2.5 mile) wide zone to civilians after deadly exchanges of cross-border fire with Iran-backed militant group Hezbollah.

-Western countries who support Israel have warned against a regional spillover of the conflict.
+Western countries that support Israel have warned against a regional spillover of the conflict.

 The United States has deployed a second aircraft carrier to the region in an effort to "deter hostile actions against Israel", Secretary of Defense Lloyd Austin said.